15.1 Register a custom language engine (*)

 py.
 This engine is implemented by simply calling the

-To fully understand the above engine function, you need to know that:
+To fully understand the above engine function, you need to know the following:

 Given Python code as a character string (